Asicosilomu/wtfcode/README.md

 # How?
 WTFCode is a language that focuses more on words than other characters.
 The language is meant to be as impractical as possible.
 Below you can find some documentation for the language that I wrote ~in a quick rush~.

+# WARNING!
+The documentation below is outdated.
+You can find the latest version here: https://esolangs.org/wiki/WTFCode

 ### Syntax
 Each line in WTFCode represents an instruction.
 They must be on separate lines, if the medium does not allow, use ```\n```.
 Each line must begin with the name of the instruction, which may be just one word.
 What follows are, optionally, parameters for that instruction.